Discover Cardiff with megabus

 3. Swot up at St Fagans National History Museum

 Yes, it’s another museum, but St Fagans is a museum with a difference.
 Completely open-air, it covers about 100 acres of parkland in the grounds of St Fagans Castle.
 More than 40 buildings have been moved from areas of Wales and rebuilt here, to show how the lives of Welsh people have changed over the centuries.
 Unsurprisingly, it’s one of TripAdvisor’s top 10 free UK attractions.

-See all available buses to Cardiff using the journey planner at the top of this page, and book your tickets today.
+See all available coaches to Cardiff using the journey planner at the top of this page, and book your tickets today.